Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 Marketers know that to increase conversions, understanding a customer’s motivations and actions is where you need to start.
 For a long time, that has happened through the collection of third-party data.

-When Apple rolled out its IOS 14 update limiting easy access to third-party data it sent ripples throughout the e-commerce marketing and media buying community.
-Just this month, Google announced its own privacy restrictions that will cut tracking across apps on its Android devices.
+When Apple rolled out its IOS 14 update limiting easy access to third-party data it sent ripples throughout the ecommerce marketing and media buying community.
+Earlier this year, Google announced its own privacy restrictions that will cut tracking across apps on its Android devices.

 That’s why when it comes to digital marketing, sellers are going to have to be more proactive in gathering customer data through a variety of practices.
 Increasingly, marketers are dependent on what’s referred to as zero-party data.